Each choir or instrumental ensemble will receive a trophy for participation.

 Older Elementary Grade choir

-Instrumental Award - presented to the two instrumental ensembles for the best arrangement and execution of a single piece.
+Instrumental Award - presented to the instrumental ensemble for the best arrangement and execution of a single piece.

 Most Outstanding Orff/Instrumental Ensemble